Enlight Renewable Energy: Israel

 In January 2011 Enlight won a state tender to install photovoltaic panels above the roofs of buildings on Israeli military bases.

 In August 2011 Enlight entered into agreements with six communities in the Golan Heights to construct wind turbines on their land, subject to regulatory approval and clearance from Israel's Ministry of Defense.

 Enlight led the development of the Halutziot project, one of Israel's largest solar energy undertakings, in the western Negev.
 At a capacity of 55 MW and an area of 0.8 km^{2}, Halutziot was the largest solar power station in Israel upon its completion in 2015.
 The projected cost of the Halutziot project is ₪520 million, and the gross income over a period of twenty years based on a rate of ₪0.62 per kilowatt hour is estimated at ₪1.4 billion.
+Halutziot 1&2 have been operational since 2015 and were among the largest solar projects built in Israel at the time.

 In June 2018, Enlight received permission to build Israel's largest wind power station, to be completed in 2020–2021.
 The plant, located in the Valley of Tears, will generate 96–99 MW of electricity.
 However, due to various factors, the project achieved full commercial operation in the end of the third quarter of 2023.
+In October 2023, Enlight reported that Genesis Wind had begun selling electricity to the grid, with 34 of 39 turbines in commercial operation (≈180 MW) and total capacity expected to reach 207 MW.
+The company describes Genesis as Israel's largest renewable energy project.

+By October 14, 2024, Enlight completed commercial operation of a 12-site Solar & Storage cluster in Israel totaling 254 MW of solar generation and 594 MWh of battery storage.
+Within the Gaza-border communities (Yesha, Re’im and others), Enlight added four projects connected to the grid since October 2023; Yesha and Re’im together account for 16 MW PV and 94 MWh storage, commissioned in 2024.
+The Yesha energy Stand-alone storage project (operational 2024) comprises 7 MW with 33 MWh storage capacity, as part of the company's Solar + Storage 2 cluster.

+In February 2025, Enlight signed a five-year, $22m power purchase agreement to supply clean electricity to NTA, the government-owned mass-transit company building the Tel Aviv light rail and metro.
+In March 2025, Enlight won Israel's first land tender for an integrated data-center and renewable-energy complex in the Ashalim region.
+Earlier, in the Electricity Authority's first availability-tariff tender (Feb 2025), Enlight secured grid-connection rights for two battery projects totaling 300 MW AC, enabling 1.3–1.9 GWh of storage.